 One of the easiest ways to prevent a pipe from bursting is by leaving the faucet valve barely open to let the air pressure escape.
 The water should slowly drip out of the faucet.
 We realize the potential loss of water, but it will be far less than if your pipes were to burst during a cold snap.
 Generally, a water pipe doesn’t burst from ice expanding so much that it causes the pipe to shatter, but instead, water pipes usually burst further down the line where too much air pressure has built up and it has nowhere to escape.

-Lastly if you suspect that there is a blockage don’t attempt to melt it with an open flame, simply call the professionals of B.R.
-McGinty at 501-847-6800 to take care of the situation for you.
+If you suspect that there is a blockage in your pipes, don’t attempt to melt it with an open flame.
+Call the professionals at B.R.
+McGinty at 501-725-6549 to take care of the situation for you.
 We have a 24 hour plumbing service and will be there to make sure that you and your family are safe and sound.